New Orleans - Stavro (Tiny Desk Contest 2023 Submission)

-Greek American singer-songwriter Stavro is releasing his new album, Akoma: Songs for Greek America, on Friday, Dec.
-11, 2020.
-Stavro was born and raised in Omaha, Nebraska and is a member of St. John the Baptist Greek Orthodox Parish.
+Greek American singer-songwriter Stavro released his album, Akoma: Songs for Greek America, in December 2020.
 The ten-track Greek-English fusion project was recorded and produced by Ben Brodin at the esteemed ARC Studios, the internationally sought-after recording studio which has welcomed artists like Jason Mraz, Phoebe Bridgers, Bright Eyes and She & Him.

 “I told Ben that I’d been experimenting with Greek lyrics, rhythms, melodies… I wanted to make a record out of it.
 I had no idea where to begin, or how he would respond to the idea,” Stavro said.